L-udo/Obs-VCam-Changer/README.md

 > it Will **NOT** function in any manner virtualised in wine or other such applications.

 > I might add MacOS & Linux support in the future,
-> but it't not my top priority because this was made to solve a problem for using Chillout vr or Neos with webchat applications
+> but it's not my top priority because this was made to solve a problem for using Chillout vr or Neos with webchat applications
 > and vr is not very usable on macos anyways.
 >
 > as for linux, im just lazy lol